Morton D. May: Photography

 In 1934, during his studies at Dartmouth, he had a rare opportunity to travel to Russia with the free-lance photographer, Julien Bryan.
-The next year, he made a six-month trip through Russia, Manchuria, and Japan, as Bryan's assistant, filming for The March of Time series After that photography became a lifelong passion, and he took his camera with him on his many trips and vacations around the world.
-Today eight of his photographs are in the Metropolitan Museum of Art in New York, and many are in the collection of the Saint Louis Art Museum.
+The next year, he made a six-month trip through Russia, Manchuria, and Japan, as Bryan's assistant, filming for The March of Time series Today eight of his photographs are in the Metropolitan Museum of Art in New York, and many are in the collection of the Saint Louis Art Museum.

-Other Philanthropy
+Other philanthropy

 When May returned from the service, he found the ten-year-old plans for the Gateway Arch National Park languishing.
 He joined the effort for the riverfront memorial, and in 1959 was made president of what was then known as the Jefferson National Expansion Memorial Association.
 He was instrumental in the construction of the Gateway Arch.

 May headed fund drives for the Pius XII memorial Library at St. Louis University, and the development of a new Jewish Community Centers Association campus in St. Louis County.
 He was on the board of trustees of Washington University in St. Louis, the boards of the United Fund, the Regional Commerce and Growth Association, and Civic Progress Inc. He was commissioner for the Art Museum and a member of Friends of Laumeier Sculpture Park.
 He was chairman of the board of the St. Louis Symphony for eight years.
 He used his influence at the National Park Service, (the director and he were old fishing buddies, his friendship with the man had also been instrumental in getting the Arch completed) to get funding for the symphony to play at the Arch.
 His dedication to music in St. Louis did not end with the symphony.
 He also saved the Dance Concert Society from bankruptcy.

 In the early 1960s, May organized the Arts and Education Council in St. Louis because the United Way decided to stop funding cultural organizations to concentrate on health and welfare agencies.

 The Boy Scouts of America were always important to him.
 He was instrumental in the acquisition and development of the St. Louis Council's Beaumont Reservation near Eureka, Missouri and the S-F Scout Ranch near Knob Lick, MO.
 He was also a member of the Boy Scout National Executive Board.